ansible/awx/INSTALL.md

 - At least 2 cpu cores
 - At least 20GB of space
 - Running Docker, Openshift, or Kubernetes
+- If you choose to use an external PostreSQL database, please note that the minimum version is 9.4.

 ### AWX Tunables